den-vm/PricingDrugs/README.md

 File "JVNLP_.xlsx" is a template for later generating and saving the calculated registry to a file JVNLP_XX_XX_XXXX.xlsx.

+File "settingFileJvnlp.json" store the names of excel file sheets for further calculation of prices for existing items and copying excluded items and the number of new columns added in comparison with the previous template of the register of medicines downloaded from the site grls.rosminzdrav.ru.
+Default value: 0

+Attention!
+When setting the number of added columns, you must first add these columns to the JVNLP_.xlsx, which is located in the root directory of the application.
+Add columns for the current list of NDS to the "Manufacturer's price with VAT" column, and for the excluded list to the end of the table.

 ## Performance of calculation
 Previously, in the tabs " table of drugs. and crazy. drugs " and " table of criteria for drug prices. and crazy. the words " should not be empty.
 1) You need to download the register of ZHVNLP at http://grls.rosminzdrav.ru/pricelims.aspx, download the file and unpack it;